Difference Between PRM and CFA

 *plus shipping charges, which vary by geographic location

 If we look at these two courses in terms of comprehensiveness, CFA stands out.
-Because if you want to pass the exam, you need to go for in-depth study and surface level knowledge won’t help.
-But in case of PRM, you have only 4 exams to clear and all are multiple choice questions.
-Thus, CFA has more comprehensive approach in their curriculum than PRM.
-But in case of applicability, CFA and PRM both are the best courses in their domain of study.
+Because if you want to pass the exam, you need to go for in-depth study, and surface-level knowledge won’t help.
+But in the case of PRM, the candidates have to clear only 2 exams and all are multiple-choice questions (MCQs).
+Thus, CFA has a more comprehensive approach in their curriculum than PRM.
+But in the case of applicability, CFA and PRM both are the best courses in their domain of study.

 Topic Areas / Weights

-Below is the CFA® Topic Areas in each level.
+Below are the CFA® Topic Areas in each level.

 Let’s have a look at the passing percentages of PRM students.
-To pass the minimum percentage you need to score is 60%.
+To pass, the minimum percentage you need to score is 60%.
 Out of all students who have got the PRM designations are 65% till now.
 Individual exams have pass rates between 59% to 78%.
-In 2015, the first percentage for CFA level-1, level-2 and level-3 are 42.5%, 46% and 58% respectively.
+In 2019, the pass rate of Level I, Level II, and Level III exams were 41%, 44%, and 56% respectively.